 The VFL has adopted a policy designed to prevent social crises from escalation and target root causes.
-The neighborhoods of Sisi II and Abangoh, located within the Bamenda up-station hill region, are an area at risk for adverse consequences of environmental, social and political crises.
-Social vices, such as tribalism, governmental impunity, conflict, crime, pollution, and environmental degradation are rampant in this region due to pervasive threats of conflict, insecurity, lack of access to basic services, unemployment, and climate change, among others.
+The neighbourhoods of Sisia II and Abangoh, located within the Bamenda up-station hill region, are an area at risk for adverse consequences of environmental, social and political crises.
+Social vices, such as tribalism, governmental impunity, conflict, crime, pollution and environmental degradation are rampant in this region due to pervasive threats of conflict, insecurity, lack of access to basic services, unemployment and climate change, among others.

-To analyze adverse events affecting these communities, CAEPA supervised and collected data from surveys administered in Sisia II and Abangoh.
-A total of 75 questionnaires were administered: 10 for civil society organizations, 10 for local government actors, 5 for community consultants and 52 for random households.
+To analyse adverse events affecting these communities, CAEPA supervised and collected data from surveys administered in Sisia II and Abangoh.
+A total of 75 questionnaires were administered: 10 for civil society organisations, 10 for local government actors, 5 for community consultants and 52 for random households.
 The surveys assessed frontline risks and related impacts facing the population.

 The overall frontline assessment of community groups revealed that the greatest risk facing the respondents is landslides, with 24% of responses, followed by floods and pollution, both with 14.6% of respondents.
-The same question was posed to 10 members of civil society organizations, who cited the current most significant risks facing the community as landslides, floods and lack of access to water, and the most important priority areas as awareness-raising education, relocation, and reforestation.
-This same group of respondents predicted that pollution, climate change, and floods will be the greatest threats facing the younger generation.
+The same question was posed to 10 members of civil society organisations, who cited the current most significant risks facing the community as landslides, floods and lack of access to water, and the most important priority areas as awareness-raising education, relocation and reforestation.
+This same group of respondents predicted that pollution, climate change and floods will be the greatest threats facing the younger generation.

-A group of local government representatives was interviewed, all of whom were males over the age of 35.
-This group cited the three most significant risks/threats to the community as landslides, floods, and pollution.
+A group of local government representatives were interviewed, all of whom were males over the age of 35.
+This group cited the three most significant risks/threats to the community as landslides, floods and pollution.
 80% of this group reported that changes in disaster losses over the past 5-10 years have slightly decreased.
-They also forecasted that the three most significant risks/threats that younger generations will face are climate change, landslides, and floods.
+They also forecasted that the three most significant risks/threats that younger generations will face are climate change, landslides and floods.